andreykobal/klaytn-aaa-shooter-game-ai-nft-avatars/README.md

 5. Set up the Metamask extension in your preferred browser and create a wallet.

-6. Configure the Metamask wallet by connecting it to the SKALE network and obtaining the necessary testnet tokens [SKALE Quick Start](https://docs.skale.network/develop/).
+6. Configure the Metamask wallet by connecting it to the Klaytn Baobab network and obtaining the necessary testnet tokens [Klaytn Docs](https://docs.klaytn.foundation/)

-7. Build and run the game to start playing Adventure Game Template!
+7. Build and run the game to start playing Interactive AI NFT Avatars!

 ## Smart Contract Deployment